-Setting up Google Drive on Your Computer
+Setting up Google Drive: Downloading

 - 1. Log into your google account.
 If you already have gmail open, you're already logged in. - 2.
 At the top right corner of the window, click the Google Apps icon (the square of squares). - 3.
 Scroll through the drop down menu until you can click on the triangle Drive icon.